On the moments of one-level densities in families of holomorphic cusp forms in the level aspect: Introduction

+We evaluate the limit \eqref{eq:thmextmomcompact} using the \emph{explicit formula} and the \emph{Petersson trace formula}.
+We use the explicit formula to transform the sum over zeros \eqref{eq:dfphidef} into a weighted average of products of Hecke eigenvalues over primes in Lemma \ref{pluexpHeckpr}.
+After removing many lower order subterms with Lemmas \ref{lem:coeffs are 0} and \ref{lem: n' big}, we apply the Petersson trace formula and study the resulting sums of Kloosterman sums over primes; see \eqref{eq:E Petersson}.
+We assume GRH for $L(s, f)$ when applying the Petersson trace formula; see Remark \ref{rem: complementary sum}.

+Using Lemma \ref{lem:genkloos2}, we convert the Kloosterman sums into sums over Gauss sums.
+Assuming GRH for Dirichlet $L$-functions, we show in Lemma \ref{lem:char} that the terms involving Gauss sums with non-principal characters contribute negligibly in the limit when $\supp (\hphi) \subset \twoovern$.
+This requires strong bounds for various character sums over primes, hence the need to assume GRH for Dirichlet $L$-functions.
+Hughes-Miller \cite[Thm.
+1.1, Thm.
+1.3]{HM} prove results without GRH for Dirichlet $L$-functions for $\supp(\widehat{\phi}) \subset (-\frac{1}{n}, \frac{1}{n})$ (i.e., the case where $a=0$ in Theorem \ref{thm:lfnsn-2}-\ref{thm:fullRMT}); we use GRH for Dirichlet $L$-functions to extend the support to $\supp(\widehat{\phi}) \subset (-\frac{2}{n}, \frac{2}{n})$.

+We are left to handle certain smooth sums over primes (Proposition \ref{lem:sums to integrals}) and a convolution sum of Ramanujan sums (Proposition \ref{lem:ils7}).
+We arrive at Theorem \ref{thm:lfnsn-2} upon very careful bookkeeping of the resulting combinatorics (see Sections \ref{sec:combining} and \ref{sec:main term}).

-The primary obstacle which prevents the extension of support past the $\frac{1}{n-1}$ proven in \cite{HM} is the emergence of more complicated terms as the support of $\hphi$ increases.
-The main insight which allows us to extend support is the observation that many of these terms vanish in the limit (see Proposition \ref{lem:nonmaintermcalc}).
-This allows us to mostly ignore their difficult combinatorics.
-The terms which do contribute in the limit exhibit nicer symmetries, which allows us to handle their delicate combinatorics and find closed form integrals for them (see Proposition \ref{lem:maintermcalc}).
-Our work also involves many combinatorial simplifications so that our results may be compared with those from random matrix theory.
-As with number theory, the key result which allows us to obtain greater support in random matrix theory is the vanishing of many of the complicated terms which emerge at larger supports (see Lemma \ref{cor:classes_cancel}).
+Beyond the regime $\supp(\widehat{\phi}) \subset (-\frac{1}{n-1}, \frac{1}{n-1})$ proven by \cite{HM}, more complicated terms emerge as the size of $\supp(\hphi)$ increases.
+This serves as the primary obstacle to generalizing the work of \cite{HM}.
+The main insight of our extension lies in the observation that many of these terms actually \emph{vanish in the limit} (see Lemma \ref{lem:coeffs are 0} and Proposition \ref{lem:nonmaintermcalc}).
+This enables us to ignore the very intricate combinatorics behind these terms.
+The remaining terms contribute to the limit and exhibit nicer symmetries.
+We are able to obtain an integral representation for the these terms in Proposition \ref{lem:maintermcalc} upon making our way through the combinatorial jungle.
+Our work features many elaborate combinatorial simplifications that result in exact matching with the calculations from the random matrix theory side.
+As with number theory, the key result that allows us to obtain greater support in random matrix theory is the vanishing of many of the complicated terms which emerge at larger supports (see Lemma \ref{cor:classes_cancel}).